 I understand perfectly.

-To say I’m addicted – to the perfume of orange-grove thermals spiraling upwards, to the sight of falcons and vultures that treat me like a sister in the air, to the whistling, clean music that my glider makes when I fly her very fast – is not an overstatement but an understatement.
-To me, flying is like breathing: when I go without it for any length of time, I feel as if I’m suffocating.
+To say I’m addicted – to the perfume of orange-grove thermals spiraling upward, to the sight of falcons and vultures that treat me like a sister in the air, to the whistling, clean music that my glider makes when I fly her very fast – is not an overstatement.
+To me, flying is like breathing; when I go without it for any length of time, I feel as if I’m suffocating.

-Here are five of my favorite flighty Florida adventures, for those of you who are afflicted with the same disease as I am:
+Here are five of my favorite flighty Florida adventures, for those of you who feel the same:

-- Hang gliding: Nope, there aren’t any mountains in Florida – you get airborne by hooking the glider to a light-sport airplane with a long line and towing to the desired altitude.
+Nope, there aren’t any mountains in Florida – you get airborne by hooking the glider to a light-sport airplane with a long line and towing to the desired altitude.
 Even if you’ve never flown you can go tandem with an instructor.
 Relax!
 The take-off and landing are on wheels, so there’s no running involved.
-You can enjoy tandem hang gliding discovery flights various Florida locations, including Quest Air Hang Gliding in Groveland, Wallaby Ranch in Davenport, and Florida Ridge by La Belle.
+You can enjoy tandem hang gliding discovery flights various Florida locations, including Quest Air Hang Gliding in Groveland, Wallaby Ranch in Davenport, and the Florida Ridge by La Belle.

-- Parasailing: This peaceful way to get airborne often provides spectacular views of the beach and coastline,.
-I’m not providing links here, since almost any seashore you visit in Florida offers it.
+This peaceful way to get airborne often provides spectacular views of the beach and coastline.
+Almost any seashore you visit in Florida offers it.